olliecheng/mcpi-scratch/README.md

 MCPi-Scratch is a Scratch extension and client application which allows for control of Minecraft: Pi Edition and Bukkit servers with the RaspberryJuice plugin, through Scratch.

-## Installation
+## Installation on Raspberry Pi
-On a stock Raspberry Pi (or other Debian/Ubuntu machine), this command should install mcpi-scratch:
+On a stock Raspberry Pi running Raspbian, this command should install mcpi-scratch:
 ```sh
 curl https://raw.githubusercontent.com/denosawr/mcpi-scratch/master/install.sh | sh
 ```

 If you want to install the bleeding-edge version on the `develop` branch, instead use: `curl https://raw.githubusercontent.com/denosawr/mcpi-scratch/master/install-develop.sh | sh`

+When all that's done, open Scratch, click More Blocks, click Add an Extension and select MCPi-Scratch!
+You should see the blocks appear after clicking OK.

+**Note that on any other Linux distro, or macOS or Windows, this will not work.
+Raspbian has a special version of Scratch distributed with it, which allows for custom extension installation.
+It's highly recommended that you use ScratchX.**

 Otherwise, to install on another machine, make sure you have Python 2 and pip installed.
 Then, `git clone` this repo, install all relevant packages (`pip install -r requirements.txt`).
 Then, to get started, run the Python backend (`python mcpi-scratch.py`) and install the Scratch extension.

+## Installation on ScratchX
+ScratchX is an official custom version of Scratch 2.0 which supports JavaScript extensions.
+[Fire up ScratchX](https://scratchx.org/#scratch), head to More Blocks and tap on "Load Experimental Extension".
+Paste `https://denosawr.github.io/mcpi-scratch/mcpi-scratch.js` into the `paste url...` box, click Open, and the blocks should appear.

+**TODO**: setting up server & stuff

 ## Implemented features